 Hike the Appalachian Trail past Catfish Fire Tower for tons of views over New Jersey.

-4.4 or 2.0 miles.
+4.4 or 2.0 miles, total out-and-back.
 Very rocky.
 Uphill at beginning / downhill at end, level the rest of the way.

 Our two cents: